 There are two buckle strap positions.
 Either can be used rear facing, but forward facing the outer position must be used.
 Even for my six year old daughter and doll, when rear facing the inner slot was a very nice fit.
 Forward facing the outer position also worked well for them.
 Tip: when changing the buckle position, recline the seat AND pull out the extender fully to access the buckle strap.
 It’ll make life much easier.

 The seat sports six reclined positions.
 Rear facing 1-4 can be used, and forward facing 4-6 can be used. children under 3 months require an angle in the light blue range.
 For a child over three months, any of the blue range is allowed, and any rear facing recline is permitted.
-Forward facing, from 22-40 lbs the seat must be in recline position four, and for a child over 40 lbs forward facing you must use five or six.
+Forward facing, from 22-40 pounds the seat must be in recline position four, and for a child over 40 pounds forward facing you must use five or six.

-The manual states that the extender panel must be in position 2-4 for a child over 40 lbs.
+The manual states that the extender panel must be in position 2-4 for a child over 40 pounds.
 That simply means not tucked all the way in.
 When CSFTL, Inc. asked Graco if this is absolutely required, since the seat is far more compact without it, they stated that it’s not misuse to keep the extender tucked away.
 However, if space is of an issue, and a parent is not comfortable disregarding the manual (rightfully so, we’re hoping an official statement comes out that revises the manual), a caregiver can always use extender position two, which is barely extended.

 There are two cupholders with this seat, and both are required to be assembled when the seat is bought.
 They click in with ease provided they are in the correct direction.
 They simply won’t fit another way, so it’s not hard to do.

-Like most of Graco’s new seats, this seat features the Fuss Free pockets for buckle storage when the seat is not in use.
+The Extend2Fit includes the Fuss Free pockets for buckle storage when the seat is not in use.
 That means you don’t need to dig around by your child’s hips searching for the buckle tong every time you get them in or out.